 This Sapphire car rental benefit can save you thousands of dollars if your rental car has collision or theft-related damage.
 Plus, you don’t have to purchase optional coverage to qualify.
 You only need to charge the entire car rental amount to your Chase Sapphire Preferred® Card to qualify for this complimentary travel perk.

 Almost every credit card comes with some version of rental car insurance.
-You may not realize that most credit card coverage isn’t as extensive as you think.
+But, you may not realize that most credit card coverage isn’t as extensive as you think.
 That’s because most cards only offer secondary car rental loss and damage coverage.

 Secondary coverage requires you to file a claim with your auto insurance policy first.
 Then, the credit card car rental benefits may cover any remaining expenses.

 The $95-a-year Sapphire Preferred covers up to the actual cash value of the rental car and activates before your personal auto insurance policy.

 Secondary coverage is a built-in benefit for all Visa Signature credit cards, regardless of the issuing bank.

 Several Chase-issued Visa Signature credit cards, including some of the best Chase credit cards, offer enhanced coverage at no additional charge.